davidlaprade/davidlaprade.github.io/_posts/2018-9-8-optimal-roth-vs-traditional-mix.md

 ### Results

-So, with this tool available, what is the takeaway?
-Can we settle any of the questions raised at the beginning of this post?

-Here are some conclusions I've drawn:
-*

-For these particular simulations, I've assumed (in addition to the global assumptions above):
+For these particular simulations, I've assumed the following (in addition to the global simulator assumptions above):

-* you make an income of $100k ($50k per spouse)
 * you start saving at age 30 (i.e. you have no prior retirement balance)
 * you retire at 60
 * inflation is 3%